ZilanBshaShaik/github-actions/gh-by-techtrapture/video-1/video-1-notes.md

 use an action to help to reducse the amount of repetitive code that you write in your workflow files

 What are runners?
-Ans:- A runner is a server that runs your workflow when they're triggered.Each runner can run a single jon at a time.
+Ans:- A runner is a server that runs your workflow when they're triggered.Each runner can run a single job at a time.
 Github provides githosted runners also we can create self hosted runners to run our workflows